Destinations Italy Umbria & Le Marche

 Must ordersmoked spaghetti with clams + the full tasting

-Three Michelin stars on Senigallia's molo di levante — looks like a beach restaurant from outside, has been quietly defining what Marche seafood can be for thirty-five years inside (Mauro and Catia Uliassi since 1990).
-The smoked spaghetti with clams and roasted date tomatoes is on every menu for a reason; the wild-duck "lab di mare" tasting flips between sea and game.
-Book several months ahead for summer; closed Mon and Tue lunch.
+Three Michelin stars on Senigallia's molo di levante: looks like a beach restaurant from outside, and has spent thirty-five years inside defining what Marche seafood can be (Mauro and Catia Uliassi since 1990).
+The smoked spaghetti with clams and roasted date tomatoes is the one everyone orders; the wild-duck 'lab di mare' tasting flips between sea and game.
+Book several months ahead for summer; closed Monday and Tuesday.

 Senigallia · Banchina di Levante 63 Michelin starsBook 2–3 months out